vaido-world/Gobo-Linux-Information/README.md

 It is possible to run Thunar File Manager by denying all the dependencies at first.
 Thunar also depends on DocBook, so it has the same issue as xfce.
 `Compile thunar`

+## Removing this catalog xfce .configure seems to give some clues that it takes the catalog information from here.

+`rm  /Data/Variable/lib/xml/catalog`